lbkchen/deep-learning/README.md

                     sess=sess,
                     noise=0.20,
                     loss="cross-entropy",
-                    lr=0.0001)
+                    pretrain_lr=0.0001,
+                    finetune_lr=0.0001)
 ```
-Total execution time for feature learning, training, and evaluation was just under 9 minutes on my 1.3 GHz MacAir processor.
+Total execution time for feature learning, training, and evaluation was just under 9 minutes on my 1.3 GHz MacAir processor (under a minute on a GPU machine using one GTX 1080).
 This result improves upon the benchmark of 92% achieved by just a [simple softmax classifier](https://www.tensorflow.org/versions/r0.9/tutorials/mnist/beginners/index.html#mnist-for-ml-beginners) without feature learning.
 It is also comparable to some simple 2D convolutional network models, which are optimized to take advantage of the 2D structures in image data.

 In the future, we plan to do additional testing to optimize hyperparameters in the model and improve execution speed in various parts of the model.